tr1s/nightizm/posts/000_test-post.md

 4. Floating Points
 5. Tool

-Let's get quote from my favourite Renaissance Man; **Leonardo DaVinci** himself:
+Let's get quote from my favourite Renaissance Man...

-> One can have no smaller or greater mastery than mastery of oneself.
+> One can have no smaller or greater mastery than mastery of oneself. **― Leonardo da Vinci**

 To be continued...